FrostSource/alyxlib/docs/reference/extensions/entity.md

 **Returns**
 - **`number`**
+The largest bounding value.

 ### GetRadius

-Get the radius of the entity bounding box.
-This is half the size of the sphere.
+Get the radius of the entity's bounding box.
+This is half the size of the bounding box along its largest axis.

 ```lua
 CBaseEntity:GetRadius()